antonidag/myblog/content/en/posts/benchmark-condition/index.md

 ### Environment settings
-All the benchmarks will be using a WS2 App Service Plan.
+All the benchmarks will use the same resources:
+- WS2 App Service Plan.
 The scale-out settings were limited to 1.
-The workflows mode was set to the `Stateful` mode, and the concurrency settings remained at default, meaning that Logic App will process several elements simultaneously.
+- Logic Apps Standard.
+Workflows mode was set to the `Stateful` mode, and the concurrency settings remained at default, meaning that Logic App will process several elements simultaneously.

 ## Result 📊